THE AMABILIS SINGERS

 In the Spring of 2017, we sang James Whitbourne’s stunning Luminosity for choir, viola, organ, tanpura and tam-tam in the glorious acoustic of Vancouver’s Holy Rosary Cathedral, and were deeply rewarded.

-Our most recent and memorable highlight was Brahms’ Ein deutsches Requiem, which we performed with our own Ingrid Verseveldt and renowned Canadian pianist Jane Coop in April 2018.
-We had delved deep into the text, music and structure; we had built our stamina to meet the demands of this remarkable work; we had plied and cajoled our mouths and tongues around the German language with the greatest of care and effort; and we pulled off perhaps the most nuanced and expressive singing of our lives.
+Brahms’ Ein deutsches Requiem, which we performed with our own Ingrid Verseveldt and renowned Canadian pianist Jane Coop in April 2018 was a truly memorable highlight.
+We delved deep into the text, music and structure, built our stamina to meet the demands of this remarkable work and plied and cajoled our mouths and tongues around the German language with the greatest of care and effort.
+We pulled off perhaps the most nuanced and expressive singing of our lives.
 Our hearts were full, our souls transported, and we were profoundly reminded why it is we sing as a choir.